alnoki/AAAAAA/docs/references.rst

 ##########

-This list contains references found throughout AAAAAA, which are managed via the extension provided at :xref:`xref-ext`.
+This list contains references found throughout AAAAAA, which are managed via

+*  The extension provided at :xref:`xref-ext`
+*  :std:doc:`usage/extensions/intersphinx`

 Links are not necessarily in order, but links with high priority are usually placed at the top of a section

 ******